EmreKanbay/Cheat-Sheet-Manager/src/Resources/Components/Docs/Analog.md

 - **Creating Routes**:

   - Analog JS uses a file-based routing system.
 To create a new route, simply add a new file in the `src/pages` directory.
-For example, to create an &quot;About&quot; page:
+For example, to create an "About" page:

     ```typescript
     // src/pages/about.ts